opoiasnik/Blog-app/README.md

      - **Username**: Your local PostgreSQL username.
      - **Password**: Your local PostgreSQL password.
      - **Database**: The name of your local database.
+4. Update any references in the backend code that point to external URLs (e.g., the deployed frontend URL) to point to your local frontend.
+Replace:
+   - `https://luminous-semifreddo-9fdb6d.netlify.app` with `http://localhost:3000` (or your local frontend URL).
-4. Start the server with `npm run start`.
+5. Start the server with `npm run start`.

 ### Frontend
 1. Clone the repository and navigate to the `frontend` folder.